yzhizai/MMP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MMP is to …
+The goal of MMP is to conduct the multi-modalities radiomics phenotype analysis, which mostly based on the MOVICS package.

 ## Installation